huajie06/huajie06.github.io/src/content/blog/Use-uv-and-data-validation.md

 ---
-title: "Building a Lightweight Data Validation Pipeline with UV and Polars"
+title: "Part 1.
+Building a Lightweight Data Validation Pipeline with UV and Polars"
 pubDate: "2025-12-20"
 description: "How to ensure data quality in legacy systems using YAML-driven validation."
 tags: ["python", "data", "pipeline", "uv", "polars"]